 Henry Sears was a retired physician.
 He married in September of 1904 to Jean Irvine Struthers.
 After their marriage they lived at 420 Beacon.

-By the 1907-1908 winter season, 420 Beacon was the home of William H. Wellington, a dry goods merchant and cotton manufacturer.
-He was a widower and his daughter, Anna F. Wellington, lived with him.
+On June 6, 1907, 420 Beacon was purchased from Henry Francis Sears by William H. Wellington, a dry goods merchant and cotton manufacturer.
+He was a widower, his wife, Florence (Florina) (Gray) Wellington, having died in March of 1900.
+Their daughter, Anna F. Wellington, lived with him.
 They previously had lived in Roxbury.
-William Wellington is shown as the owner of 420 Beacon on the 1908 and 1917 Bromley maps.

 Anna Wellington married in June of 1914 to Dr. Simon Burt Wolbach, a physician and professor at Harvard Medical School specializing in pathology.
 After their marriage, they lived at 420 Beacon with her father.
 Dr. Wolbach previously had lived at 356 Marlborough.